-- The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
+The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
 In 2020, the share of adults who participated in a formal or non-formal education and training activity in the four weeks prior to being surveyed decreased by 2 percentage points on average across OECD countries compared with 2019.
 However, in 2021, participation in non-formal education and training returned to pre-pandemic levels in most countries.
-In Hungary, a similar pattern emerged.
-From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 1 percentage point.
-From 2020 to 2021, it increased by 1 percentage point and has thus reached pre-pandemic levels. - Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
-After increasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Hungary stagnated in 2021.
-The share of NEET among young adults was 15% in 2021, above pre-COVID levels.
+In the Czech Republic, a different pattern emerged.
+From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 3 percentage points.
+From 2020 to 2021, it remained unchanged and has thus remained below pre-pandemic levels.